ctoesca/redjs/README.md

 Very often, a Nodejs application uses 'cluster' module, and is running on several processes (or several servers).
 Then you need to share data and send messages (pub/sub) between processes.

 Redis is a good solution to do that, but sometime you want to provide a standalone application without dependencies.
-You can then use embed Redjs server in your application (or not) and use it like Redis.
+You can then embed Redjs server in your nodejs application (or in a dedicated nodejs application) and use it like Redis.

 Notes:
 - The purpose of this module is not to compete with Redis (the performance of Redjs is about 2 to 3 times less than Redis, and there is no replication or cluster) but to provide a shared memory and a pub-sub system between nodejs processes, using "standard" client modules like ioredis, node_redis etc.